I think I qualify as a veteran broadcaster, having been on the radio and TV since the age of 20 in 1981.

 My professional break came in 1982, when I started at Nottingham's Radio Trent.
 By 1994, I was on the path to running an oldies network before moving to Lincs FM.
 I then had the privilege of setting up Saga Radio in the East Midlands; a career highlight, working with legends "Diddy" David Hamilton and Sheila Tracy.
-For the past few years I have presented various shows on BBC Local Radio across Leicester, Lincolnshire and Nottingham.
+For the past few years I have presented various shows on BBC local radio.

 My years in broadcasting began at the BBC in London in film editing.
 However, my passion has always been radio and in the early 70s I became a lowly station assistant at BBC Radio Birmingham, now Radio WM, and was then the first voice on BRMB, where I stayed for almost twenty-five years.

 I left to form my own production company, which I still run, and even found the time to be Programme Director at Saga's short-lived West Midlands station, with the easy-listening music and that's just the sort of music you can now hear on my programme on Serenade Radio.

 It all started at an early age- mesmerised as a toddler by the family's reel-to-reel tape recorder whose spools unwound the sounds of Bert Kaempfert with his plunky basslines, jazzy Ella Fitzgerald and Petula Clark with her mysterious plea about not sleeping in the subway darling.